acdick/cruise_industry_blue_ocean_strategy/README.md

 1. Environmental scanning to discover a range of driving forces surrounding the cruise industry
 2. Depth interviews with industry experts and consumers to identify relevant and impactful driving forces
 3. A consumer survey to isolate the two most critical uncertainties

+## The Cruise Industry
+A description of the cruise industry is presented with three layered perspectives, namely:

+1. The benefits of the industry value chain
+2. The industry structure that shapes intensity of competition
+3. The contextual and transactional driving forces that may influence the nature of the industry over time

+**Industry Value Chain**
+The value chain of the cruise industry is discussed in terms of:

+1. The value created by key activities through vertical relationships
+2. The market power held and the value captured by cruise lines

+**Industry Structure**
+The key dimensions of the Five C’s Analysis and the Four P’s Marketing Mix that characterize the cruise industry are:

+1. Market attractiveness
+2. Competitive dynamics
+3. Product characteristics

+**Driving Forces of Change**
+The driving forces that are relevant to the focal issue are identified by analyzing:

+1. The key factors that impact cruise line business
+2. The macro-trends that may influence those factors

 ## Business Modeling
 STRATEGY MAPS | VALUE CYCLES | BUSINESS MODEL CANVAS